syl20bnr/spacemacs-elpa-mirror/stable-melpa/elfeed-protocol-readme.txt

-elfeed-protocol provide extra protocols to make self-hosting RSS readers like ownCloud News works with elfeed.
+elfeed-protocol provide extra protocols to make self-hosting RSS readers like ownCloud News, Tiny TIny RSS and NewsBlur works with elfeed.
 See the README for full documentation.

 Usage: